ucsb-cs16-f18-nichols/ucsb-cs16-f18-nichols.github.io/_lab/lab08.md

 ```
 int recursiveSum(Node* head);
 ```
-In recLinkedListFuncs.cpp you are asked to reimplement the sum function from last week, this time recursively.
+In recLinkedListFuncs.cpp you are asked to implement a function that sums the values of a list recursively.
 If there are no elements of the list, return the value 0;

 ## Program to recursively find the largest value of a linked list